 Westlaw offers access to the Daily Compilation of Presidential Documents from 2000 to present (authorized users only).

 Public Papers of the Presidents of the United States

 (J80 .A283).
 These print volumes are available for presidents Hoover, Truman, Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, Reagan, George H.W.
 Bush, Clinton, George W. Bush and Barack Obama (2009 only).

 (J80 .A284).
 The Law Library has bound volumes for 1965-1995 and microfiche from 1992-2008.

 Enacted public laws are first published separately as slip laws.
 Public laws are then published chronologically in the United States Statutes at Large, the first official publication of enacted laws.
 Public Laws are then integrated into the United States Code.
 Because the subject arrangement of the Code may require the public law to be split to fit into its arrangement, some nuances of legislative language and some introductory material may be lost in the process.
 For this reason, the public law should be consulted in the search for legislative intent.

 To Locate Public Laws Online

-Public laws are available on Thomas from the 93rd Congress (1973) to present and on GPO Access from the 104th Congress (1995) to present.
+Public laws are available on Thomas from the 93rd Congress (1973) to present and on FDsys from the 104th Congress (1995) to present.

-Westlaw contains public laws from 1973 forward for authorized users of this service.
+Westlaw contains public laws from 1973 forward (authorized users only).

-LexisNexis provides access to public laws from the 100th Congress, 2nd session (1988) to present for authorized users only.
+LexisNexis provides access to public laws from the 100th Congress, 2nd session (1988) to present (authorized users only).